AndreNijman/EmuRust/README.md

 > **Frame pacing**: Windows default to ~60 FPS so titles run at their intended speed.
 Pass
 > `--limit-fps=false` only if you explicitly want uncapped rendering (useful for debugging).

+## Controller Support

+Any SDL2-compatible gamepad works across every built-in core.
+The d-pad (or left stick) maps to the console d-pads, `A/B/X/Y` map to the respective face buttons, shoulder buttons map to L/R, `Start` maps to START, and `Back/Select` maps to SELECT.
+Nintendo DS titles still require a mouse for the touchscreen, but all handheld/console buttons can be driven from the controller.

 ### Controls (Game Boy built-in core)

 - Arrow keys: D-pad